-TIP: Note: When you turn on the router, the default gateway will be the gateway of the Internet connection with the highest priority.
+TIP: Note: When you turn on the router, the default gateway will be the Internet connection gateway with the highest priority.
 If your Keenetic has multiple connections and the default connection fails, the gateway will be the next priority available connection with Internet access.

-You can increase or decrease the priority of any connection in the Web interface by simply dragging and dropping the name in the list, and in addition to Default policy with all connections, you can create others.
+You can increase or decrease the priority of any connection in the Web interface by simply dragging and dropping the name in the list.
+In addition to the Default policy with all connections, you can create others.
 They may only include the specific connections you need, with their priority setting, and be bound to specific home devices and network segments.
-In other words, this feature is called the Policy Based Routing (PBR).
+In other words, this feature is called Policy-Based Routing (PBR).

 By default, all unregistered devices in the basic 'Home' and 'Guest' segments are bound to the default policy.
-You can also create your own segments, for example, for devices of your children or smart home appliances.
+You can also create your own segments, such as your children's devices or smart home appliances.
 Any connected device can be registered, and then it can be individually bound to the desired connection policy.
 Binding is also done by simply dragging the device or segment onto the policy.

-Home users can appreciate PBR when solving the following actual problem: to let certain devices in the network go through a VPN connection, and the rest - through the main ISP.
-In addition, it opens up the possibility of load balancing when using 3G/4G modems with traffic limitations.
+Home users can appreciate PBR when solving the following actual problem: to let certain devices in the network go through a VPN connection and the rest - through the main ISP.
+Also, it opens up the possibility of load balancing when using 3G/4G modems with traffic limitations.
 Refer to the guide Example of setting up access for certain devices via different internet connections.

 Configuration of priorities and policies can be found in the web interface on the 'Connection priorities' page.